wpfleger96/Life/README.md

 10
 ```

+You can run the game using the above seed file by using the following command:

+    $ sbt "run Driver seeds/seed2.txt"

 Here is an example of a _set_ seed file with a grid size of 340 rows and 480
 columns.
 In this example, three cells are made alive in the initial population
 (i.e., the cells at positions <code>0, 0</code>, <code>10, 10</code> and